Friday, April 27, 2012

 Benito Juarez - National President

-The head of a very distinguished-looking man rests on the ground, glaring a thousand-yard-stare, wondering how this came about.
+The head of a very distinguished-looking man rests on the ground, glaring with a thousand-yard stare, wondering what happened.
 His blade-shaped nose, piercing eyes, and neatly combed hair give him an air of quiet authority.

 "A victim of a serial killer?"
 You ask.
 No, the victim of a politician's whim.